dfex/lattice/TO-DO.md

 ##TOFIX:
-* Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs
+* Will need to adjust chassisInventory for multi-device/multiRE clusters or VCs down the track

 ##Phase 2